johndetlefs/directions-demo/README.md

 ## Not yet complete

-- Haven't implement unit testing
+- Haven't implemented unit testing
+- Move Google Maps into its own component or class
-- Need to figure out how to only add Google Maps Script once.
+- Need to figure out how to only add Google Maps Script once. (will probably use loadjs)